Francesca Russello Ammon

 Additional research in progress explores the role of photographs in shaping planning and preservation discourse and practice.
-Professor Ammon recently organized a symposium at Penn on this general topic, titled "Picturing Policy: How Visual Culture Shapes the Urban Built Environment."
+Professor Ammon organized a symposium at Penn on this general topic, titled "Picturing Policy: How Visual Culture Shapes the Urban Built Environment."
 During 2016-17, she also explored this interest as a Mellon Researcher with the project "Architecture and/for Photography" at the Canadian Centre for Architecture.
-She is currently collaborating with Brian Goldstein, Garrett Dash Nelson, and the Getty Research Institute on a digital urban humanities project related to photographer Ed Ruscha's “Streets of Los Angeles Archive.”
+She is currently collaborating with Brian Goldstein, Garrett Dash Nelson, and the Getty Research Institute on an NEH-supported digital urban humanities project related to photographer Ed Ruscha's “Streets of Los Angeles Archive.”

 Professor Ammon has published her work in the Journal of Planning Education and Research, Journal of Planning History, Journal of Urban History, Technology & Culture, Preservation Education and Research, Change Over Time, and the archive of the Historic American Buildings Survey.
 She has also been featured on popular radio programs including WNYC's The Takeaway, WNPR's The Colin McEnroe Show, KPFA's Against the Grain, and the PBS television documentary 10 Towns That Changed America.

 She has presented her work widely, including at the annual and biennial meetings of the Society for American City & Regional Planning History, Urban History Association, Association of Collegiate Schools of Planning, Policy History Conference, Business History Conference, and the American Studies Association.
-In Fall 2019, she will give the opening keynote at the Deconstruction and Reuse Conference.
+In Fall 2019, she gave the opening keynote at the Deconstruction and Reuse Conference.

 Articles and Chapters